-Currently working on inverse design in the Nanoscale and Quantum Photonics lab with Prof. Jelena Vuckovic and Prof. Stephen Boyd, and also currently coauthoring a paper in neurobiology and biophysics on the statistical inference of second-order point processes (continuous space and time diffusion models with observable point processes) with Prof. Tatiana Engel.
-I am currently being advised by Prof. Mary Wootters.
+Currently working on inverse design in the Nanoscale and Quantum Photonics lab with Prof. Jelena Vučković and Prof. Stephen Boyd.
+I also sometimes work with Prof. Tatiana Engel.

-For my work and more info, my (more complete) blog can be found here which I update at least once every two weeks.
-Additionally, my code can be found in my Github repo.
+For my work and more info, my (more complete) blog can be found here which I (sometimes) update.
+Additionally, most of my code can be found on my GitHub profile.

 I love having coffee chats!
 If you'd like to talk about something interesting, send me an email at

 [my last name]@stanford.edu